danielseltzer/data-catcher/README.md

 # Data Catcher Mini Service for IoT Data Collection

-Runs in a docker container
+Listens for restful requests to store some json.

-Listens for restful requests to store some json
+Runs in a docker container, or you can run it as a direct python command.

 ## ENV vars
 Note you will need to create a `.env` file (you can use the `sample.env` and give it meaningful paths) like: